All jokes aside: April Fool's origin is a mystery but rich in history

-No fooling.
-No one really knows the exact and utter history of April Fool’s Day.
+No fooling, no one really knows the exact history of April Fool’s Day.

 Some believe the day is connected to the change of the calendar year.